Last Updated: September 29, 2022

 So we aren't blind to those other considerations, but we do want to encourage better thinking and conversation about the interactions between transit and sprawl as one and only one aspect of transit planning.
 This article isn't particularly applicable to bus routes, but rather focuses on fixed light or commuter rail, tram lines, and bus rapid transit (BRT) that involves important capital expenditures.

 Often planners and urbanists seem to imply that enough transit-oriented development will solve sprawl.
-Transit-oriented development means development clustered around and oriented toward transit stations, usually on a fixed transit system such as light rail, not a bus line.
+Transit-oriented development means development clustered around but oriented toward transit stations, usually on a fixed transit system such as light rail, not a bus line.
 The theory is that by adding density in close proximity to stations, where commuters can easily see and walk to the platform, people will jump at the chance to live so conveniently and thus choose more density than might otherwise be the case.

 We certainly support the validity of transit-oriented development as a concept.
 But the reality is that we don't know of any instance where TOD in and of itself has been sufficient to stop sprawl in its tracks.
-Attractive mixed-use concepts allowing a quick walk to the transit platform, and to neighborhood-scale convenience shopping and services, are very helpful to reducing vehicle miles traveled, but not enough to stop a trend toward sprawl.
+Attractive mixed-use concepts allowing a quick walk to the transit platform, and to neighborhood-scale convenience shopping and services, are very helpful in reducing vehicle miles traveled, but not enough to stop a trend toward sprawl.

 The most useful thing we can do on this website that aims to help non-professionals think about community issues is to offer these six discussion-starter questions that you and your fellow citizens or decision makers could talk about to evaluate the interaction between transit and sprawl in your own city.